Browsed by

 Mix rice together with chili powder, cumin and garlic salt.
 Add remaining ingredients except for cheese and sour cream.
 Sprinkle cheese over tortillas, leaving 1/2-inch border around edges, then arrange chicken and rice mixture down the center of each tortilla.
 (Optional: I like to dollop little bits of sour cream over the cheese before arranging chicken and rice mixture down the center – it makes the wraps delightfully creamy.)
 Roll stuffed tortillas, leaving edges open and slightly flatten the wraps with the palm of your hand.
 Spray seam-side of the wrap lightly with cooking spray.
 Heat a large non-stick skillet (or griddle) over medium heat for 1 minute.
 Arrange wraps, seam-side down, in pan or griddle and cook until golden brown and crisp, about 2-3 minutes per side.
 Cooking them seam-side down first helps seal the long edge so they don’t fall apart.
 Transfer to a plate and repeat with remaining wraps.
 Serve warm.

-Sautéed Sweet Chicken Breasts with A Spicy Fresh Tomato Chutney And White Rice
+Sautéed Sweet Chicken Breasts with A Spicy Fresh Tomato Chutney and White Rice

-Sautéed Sweet Chicken Breasts with A Spicy Fresh Tomato Chutney And White Rice
+Sautéed Sweet Chicken Breasts with A Spicy Fresh Tomato Chutney and White Rice

 2 14oz cans of chicken broth